j127/auto_delete_cookies_for_privacy/CONTRIBUTING.md

 New recipes go in the `justfile` with `snake_case` names.

-## Branch and merge rules

-- `main` is the working and released branch.
-Nothing lands there directly: work happens on short-lived branches, one per issue — branch off `main`, open a PR back into it.
-- PRs merge with a **merge commit** — never squash, never rebase-merge.
-- Never rewrite or force-push shared history.

 ## What a change needs

 - **Tests.** All code changes come with tests. `just test` must pass, including the coverage thresholds — if your change meaningfully raises coverage, feel free to bump the floors in `vitest.config.ts` to the new baseline (the long-term target is 90%).